Learningstuff98/chess/README.md

 Back end

 Games belong to users.
 Pieces and comments belong to games.
 Games contain functionality for things like creating the pieces with their starting positions and determining the victor.
-Pieces contain logic for things like how a piece is allowed to move given what type of piece that it is, whether or not another piece is in the way and if a proposed capture is friendly/illegal.
+Pieces call on modules which contain logic for things like how a piece is allowed to move and whether or not another piece is in the way.

 When a piece is selected and a tile is clicked, this sends a patch request to the back end.
 Pieces have x and y attributes along with destination_x and destination_y attributes.
 The logic around piece movement is based on the starting point (x and y attributes) and the proposed destination (destination_x and destination_y attributes).
 If a proposed move is legal then the x and y attributes are updated and a broadcast is sent with action cable to the front end with the game and its pieces.